 Though the term revenge bedtime procrastination has been getting more attention recently, it was first introduced back in 2014.
 An article published in Frontiers in Psychology defined it as “failure to go to bed at the intended time, while no external circumstances prevent a person from doing so.”
 This definition later evolved when it was used to describe a trend in China where people worked 12-hour days and still chose to stay up later to get some personal time back.

 Revenge bedtime procrastination is very prevalent in China, thanks to the ‘996 schedule’.
 This schedule involves working from 9 am to 9 pm, six days a week.
 As you can imagine, these employees have very little free time.
-Emma Rao told BBC she was “deprived of all my personal life” because of such schedule.
+Emma Rao told BBC she was “deprived of all my personal life” because of such a schedule.
 At the end of her workday, she had a short window to eat, shower, and go to bed.
 So, she would have to forgo sleep to do something else like read the news or winddown by watching TV.

 Revenge bedtime procrastination isn’t simply a matter of staying up late or not sleeping.
 There are key differentiators.
 To be considered revenge bedtime procrastination, it must first decrease the individual's overall sleep time.
 Second, it must also not be due to other reasons like sleep disturbance, insomnia, or another sleep disorder.
 Lastly, the person who does this is fully aware that this choice will have negative consequences like feeling tired the following day or increase their chance of sleeping through their alarm.